kennytv/list-of-shame/README.md

 This section is the only part of this page you should *actually* take somewhat seriously.

 * "Super optimized all-in-one server" alternatives: Paper, Tuinity, Airplane, Purpur (most performant and properly stable will likely be Tuinity)
+  * Info: https://github.com/KennyTV/Yaptapia (not necessarily bound to Yatopia)
-* "Hybrid" (Forge/something else + Bukkit, e.g. Mohist) servers - info/alternatives: [Essentials' PSA](https://essentialsx.net/do-not-use-mohist.html).
+* "Hybrid" (Forge/something else + Bukkit) server info/alternatives: [Essentials' PSA](https://essentialsx.net/do-not-use-mohist.html).
 * Anti-lag plugin alternative setup and info: https://www.spigotmc.org/threads/283181/ and https://www.spigotmc.org/threads/283181/page-20#post-3684550
 * Dupe fixer alternative: Use Paper (or one of its **sane** forks) and stay on the latest version of Minecraft... unless you run a creative server, then plugins make sense to clear data-spammed items
 * EWG info/alternatives: https://www.reddit.com/r/admincraft/comments/km185p/epic_world_generator_is_based_almost_entirely_on/